KatTiel/brain_tumor_classification_CNN/README.md

 <img width="506" alt="" src="https://github.com/KatTiel/stroke_binary_classification_CNN/assets/76701992/0efc1f75-eccb-4670-ace2-637573984049">

 ### Confusion Matrix
 Matrix of actual vs predicted classes for every instance.
-Each cell contains a count of how many instances were classifies into a particular combination of actual and predicted classes.
+Each cell contains a count of how many instances were classified into a particular combination of actual and predicted classes.
 The diagonal represents the classes which were correctly classified.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)